Tolmachevo Airport in Russia serves as a transfer hub for flights between Europe and China.

 It is Russian holding group Novaport’s largest airport and one of the busiest in the Asian part of the Russian Federation.
-It provides connections for tourists visiting Moscow, Kazan and St Petersburg, from China.
+It provides connections for over 2300 city pairs.

 Transfer hub for flights between China and Europe

-Transfer passengers arriving or departing from the People’s Republic of China totalled 65,000 in 2017, a 36% increase from the previous year.
-Direct passenger traffic to Tolmachevo Airport from the People’s Republic of China increased by 89% to 255,000 passengers from 135,000.
+Transfer passengers arriving or departing from the People’s Republic of China totalled over 88,000 in 2019.
+Direct passenger traffic to Novosibirsk Tolmachevo Airport from the cities People’s Republic of China increased in 2019 by 6% to 255,000 passengers.

-Chinese destinations include scheduled flights to Hong Kong, Beijing, Sanya, Urumchi, Harbin and Shanghai.
+In 2019 Chinese destinations from OVB include scheduled flights to Hong Kong, Beijing, Sanya, Urumchi, Harbin, Guangzhou and Shanghai.

 Airport transfer hub development

-Tolmachevo Airport is one of the main transit stops for cargo flights between China, South East Asia and Europe.
-Domestic and international freight airlines serve the airport, including Cargolux, Lufthansa Cargo and AirBridgeCargo, with approximately 60 transit flights a week.
+It should be noted that Novosibirsk Tolmachevo Airport is one of the main transit stops for cargo flights between China, South East Asia and Europe.
+Domestic and international freight airlines serve the airport, including Cargolux, Lufthansa Cargo and AirBridgeCargo, with 40-45 transit flights a week.

 Russian Post processing centre